In Latin American Post we present you 5 Latin American tourist destinations that look like a dream

 Caño Cristales, the river of the gods in La Macarena, Colombia

 Located in the Sierra de la Macarena, in the state of Meta, this river is called "the river of the gods" or "the seven colors river" for its exotic colors, among which are yellow, red, black, blue and green, plus its different tonalities.
-The reason?: the algae that change the color of the water and transform it into a visual spectacle.
+The reason?: the algae that change the color of the water and transform it IGNORE INTO a visual spectacle.

 Although you can not enter the water where the algae are, there are other points where the visitor can have contact with it, in the waterfalls, for example.
 According to El Tiempo, to get to Caño Cristales you can fly from Bogotá.
 The open season to know this paradise is the second half of the year.
 As a recommendation to the visitor, it is necessary to wear clothes that protect you from the sun, as the use of sunscreen is prohibited.